david618/elastic-ingest/aci/mat/README.md

 These both had to be removed for the pod to start.

+Tested an generic secret and that works; failed with tls and docker secrets.

 #### Liveline and Rediness

 These are probablly ok; however, without the certificate the container readiness never become healthy; therefore, the container restarts over and over.